olleolleolle/fast-tcpn/README.md

   traditional guard.
 Maybe we could allow traditional guards only for transitions that remove single tokens?
 They will not be recommended way of implementing this anyway.
+* Currently, HashMarking uses own implementation of `lazy_shuffle` to provide tokens in random order.
+This is meant to be possibly fast for small number of tokens yielded.
+It requires benchmarking for cases when most or all tokens from marking should be yielded and probably should be reworked for these cases.
+I expect it to be a problem for cases when there are tokens in input places, but they do not meed requirements and transition cannot be fired -- then probably all tokens will be checked by sentry of this transition.